 CSJ team members welcome the opportunity to meet with faculty and staff across the University to discuss ways in which social justice themes, speakers and inquiries can be infused into a wide spectrum of courses and programs.
 CSJ can offer pedagogical, assessment and content-based resources as well as provide introductions to appropriate social justice speakers and partners, locally and globally.
 To schedule a meeting, contact CSJ’s Social Justice Curriculum and Pedagogy Coordinator, Amanda Munroe.

-CSJ partners with Mr. Carroll Brown to provide 3-4 hours immersive social justice tours of Washington, DC with experienced tour guides, both Georgetown and DC partners, several times a semester.
-Specially-themed bus tours can be arranged for particular courses as well.
+CSJ partners with Mr. Carroll Brown to provide 3-4 hours immersive social justice tours of Washington, DC with experienced tour guides, both Georgetown and DC partners for particular courses.
 The tour serves as an introduction to DC’s rich social justice history as well as its current challenges around inequality and inequity.
 Faculty interested in creating and leading a theme-based social justice tour or arranging a specific tour for a class should contact CSJ’s Executive Director, Dr. Andria Wisler.